How Freelancers Are Taxed in Portugal (Simple Guide)

 Confirm your VAT status: exempt or in the normal VAT regime.

-Do not be the freelancer that does not understand VAT exemption limitations until a client asks for a VAT invoice
+Do not be the freelancer that does not understand VAT exemption limitations until a client asks for a VAT invoice or you receive an email from the tax authority.

 4) Are your costs being captured properly (even in the simplified regime)?